fernandezfran/lithiation_protocol/README.md

 ```
 $ python3 main.py --help
-usage: main.py [-h] [--restart-from RESTART_FROM] [--fvc] [--rdf [RDF]] [--central [CENTRAL]] [--interact [INTERACT]] [-s]
+usage: main.py [-h] [--restart-from RESTART_FROM]

 Lithiate an amorphous structure, by default from the beginning but can also be restarted from a given structure.
-You have also different
-options to analyze the lithiation once it was performed.

 optional arguments:
   -h, --help            show this help message and exit
   --restart-from RESTART_FROM
                         restart from a given structure RESTART_FROM, e.g. Li55Si64
-  --fvc                 fractional volume change calculation
-  --rdf [RDF]           Si-Si rdf specifying how many structures to skip for the plot, by default 5
-  --central [CENTRAL]   central atom type for rdf calculation, by default Si
-  --interact [INTERACT]
-                        interact atom type for rdf calculation, by default Si
-  -s, --save            true to save the png figures if created
 ```

 For example, if you want to start the lithiation from scratch: